 Psychology/Educational Psychology

-Complete 12 credits selected from Educational Psychology and/or Psychology to include PSYCH 405 Abnormal Psychology.
+Complete 12 credits selected from Educational Psychology and/or Psychology to include PSYCH 405 Adult Psychopathology.

 Complete 6 credits selected from Sociology, Social Work, and/or Gender and Women's Studies.
 Recommended areas include social disorganization, deviant behavior, alcohol and other drug abuse, community development, and issues in social welfare.